 Dogs are hardworking, loyal, adorable, and, honestly, pretty darn perfect.
 That’s why they deserve the very best: the softest embarrassing doggie sweaters, that really good dog bed with the memory foam, the squeakiest of dog toys, and, of course, tasty treats on demand.
 The problem is, hitting the shelves at your local pet supply store or supermarket for treats on the regular can really add up – especially so for large breed dogs and multi-dog households.
 What’s a loving pet parent to do?

 The answer is surprisingly simple: make homemade pet treats from the comfort of the kitchen!
-Even the most novice of home cooks can quickly and easily whip up a batch of healthy, delicious, and canine-approved cbd dog treats, armed with, in most cases, nothing more than a cutting board, stove, oven, and freezer.
+Even the most novice of home cooks can quickly and easily whip up a batch of healthy, delicious, and canine-approved cbd dog treats out of CBD pet products, armed with, in most cases, nothing more than a cutting board, stove, oven, and freezer.
 In this article, we are going to cover some of our favorite pet treat recipes that you can make for your four-legged friend!

 Canine Cuisine: What’s Safe For Dogs To Eat?